Skip to content

 lfp_data : xr.DataArray

-LFP data
+LFP data with time dimension.

 fs : float

-Sampling frequency
+Sampling frequency in Hz.

-pop_names : list
+pop_names : List[str]

-List of population names to analyze
+List of population names to analyze.

 filter_method : str, optional

-Filtering method to use, either 'wavelet' or 'butter' (default: 'wavelet')
+Filtering method: 'wavelet' or 'butter' (default: 'wavelet').

 bandwidth : float, optional

-Bandwidth parameter for wavelet filter when method='wavelet' (default: 2.0)
+Bandwidth parameter for wavelet filter (default: 2.0).

 lowcut : float, optional